m-bossart/documentation/SMART-DS/Readme.md

 If not all the shapefiles are available to the .qgs project file (e.g. if only a subset sub-regions were downloaded), Auto-find can be used to load the available layers as shown below.

 ![Missing layers](figures/GIS/missing_layers.png)

+Additional GIS data is available for individual scenarios within the GEOJSON directory.
+Unlike the files in GIS, these files include the impact of post-processing steps and therefore vary for individual scenarios.
+For example, battery and solar PV placements will vary depending on the scenario.

 ### Placements